gEth0/py-arduino-temp/README.md

 ![Alt text](./BoardArdTemp.PNG?raw=true "Title")
 ## How to use:
 - From the terminal digit ``` pip install -r dependences.txt```
-- Open the email.txt file and write the emails following this scheme:
+- Open the email.txt file and write the emails following this scheme without any space:

-0) sender@example.com
+  * sender@example.com
-1) password of sender@example.com
+  * password of sender@example.com
-2) receiver@example.com
+  * receiver@example.com

   (note that if you're using gmail as sender@gmail.com you have to enable 'allow app from unknown source' or google will block the login).
 - Open temp_db.ino with arduino IDE software and load Dht11.zip manually from Shetch/Import Libraries and select the zip file.
 - Compile the sketch and load it on your board.